odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ```

 You don't have to run composer on your production server.
 Instead you should implement a [build pipeline](https://www.amazon.com/dp/B003YMNVC0) that creates
 an so called "artifact".
 An artifact is an ZIP file you can upload and deploy on your production server.

+* [Apache Ant](https://ant.apache.org/bindownload.cgi) is a software great tool for automating software build processes.
-[selective-php/artifact](https://github.com/selective-php/artifact) is a tool to build artifacts from your source code.
+* [selective-php/artifact](https://github.com/selective-php/artifact) is a tool, written in PHP, to build artifacts from your source code.

 For security reasons, you should switch off the output of all error details in production: